Suego Faults

-Suego Faults is the first studio album by the British band Wolf Gang.
+Suego Faults is the debut studio album by the British band Wolf Gang.
 It was released on 25 July 2011 in the United Kingdom and as a digital album on 20 December 2011 in the United States.
 The album included the singles "Lions in Cages", "The King and All of His Men" and "Dancing with the Devil".

 Production history

 All of the album's tracks were written by Wolf Gang's songwriter and lead vocalist, Max McElligott.
 Suego Faults was produced by Dave Fridmann.

 Reception

 Duncan Gillespie of NME gave the album 4 out of a possible 5 stars, calling it "a sparkling debut album with echoes of Byrne and Bowie".